Mohsinfayyaz559/AIR-QUALITY-APP/README.md

 3.Now go back to the root folder (i-e AIR-QUAILTY-PREDICTION) and run the app.py file using command "streamlit run app.py"

-4.The app will now run locally ,keep in mind that you need internet for this app to work as it pull live data from the openweathermap server s
+4.The app will now run locally ,keep in mind that you need internet for this app to work as it pulls live data from the openweathermap server